Heceta Head Lighthouse signals to seafarers from a magnificent forested promontory just 14 miles south of Yachats.

 The church was built in the late 1920s by community volunteers using local timber hauled down the Yachats River.
 It was completed and dedicated in 1930.
 When the … Read more

 From town, take a 9-mile scenic drive up the Yachats River Road to visit the historic North Fork of the Yachats River Covered Bridge.
-Seven miles up Yachats River Rd., you will cross a small cement bridge – turn left here onto the N Fork Yachats River Rd – a well-maintained gravel road – for the final two miles.
-(Street cars are fine, but the road will not accommodate RVs).
-Park in the small turn-out … Read more
+Seven miles up Yachats River Rd., you will cross a small cement bridge over the N Fork of the Yachats River – turn left here onto a well-maintained gravel road and continue for the final two miles.
+(Cars will do fine on this road, but the road will not accommodate RVs … Read more

 From the Visitor Center at Cape Perpetua you may hike The Giant Spruce Trail (2 miles round trip).
 The majestic old Sitka Spruce at the end of this trail is nearly 600 years old, more than 180 feet tall, and has a 40 foot circumference.
 It has been designated an Oregon Heritage Tree, and it has a truly amazing story of survival.
 See the article linked below.

 Historic displays feature the pioneers whose occupations were primarily as loggers and fishermen, and whose primary means of transportation was the Siuslaw River.

 If you are a group of 10 or more, please call to make reservations.
 Please check the web site linked below for additional information, current hours, and admission fees.